WordPress/gutenberg/packages/core-data/README.md

 # Core Data

 Core Data is a [data module](/packages/data/README.md) intended to simplify access to and manipulation of core WordPress entities.
 It registers its own store and provides a number of selectors which resolve data from the WordPress REST API automatically, along with dispatching action creators to manipulate data.
+This module is shipped with [`TypeScript definitions for WordPress data types`](/packages/core-data/src/types/README.md).

 Used in combination with features of the data module such as [`subscribe`](/packages/data/README.md#subscribe-function) or [higher-order components](/packages/data/README.md#higher-order-components), it enables a developer to easily add data into the logic and display of their plugin.